homelabos/homelabos/README.md

 Please do!

+## Watch Live Development

+You can watch live development of this project on [Nick Busey's Twitch Stream](https://www.twitch.tv/nickbusey).

 ### Developing Locally

 You can play around with the stack locally without needing an actual server to spin it up against.